(All fields required)

 Traumatic brain injury, specifically mild TBI and concussion in children

 Brad Kurowski, MS, MD, holds a BS and MS in biochemistry and molecular biology at the University of Massachusetts, Amherst in 2000.
 Dr. Kurowski completed his medical school training at Case Western Reserve, University School of Medicine in 2004.
 Subsequently, Dr. Kurowski completed his residency at the University of Pittsburgh Medical Center in 2008 and his fellowship training in pediatric rehabilitation medicine at Cincinnati Children’s Hospital Medical Center in 2010.
-Dr. Kurowski joined the faculty at Cincinnati Children’s Hospital Medical Center through the Department of Physical Medicine and Rehabilitation at the University of Cincinnati School of Medicine in July of 2010.
+Dr. Kurowski joined the faculty of the Division of Physical Medicine and Rehabilitation at Cincinnati Children’s Hospital Medical Center within at the University of Cincinnati College of Medicine in July of 2010.

 Kurowski B, Wade S, Cecil K, Walz N, Weihong Y, Rajagopal R, Holland S. Correlation of Diffusion Tensor Imaging with Executive Function Measures after Early Childhood Traumatic Brain Injury.
 Journal of Pediatric Rehabilitation Medicine.
 2009 2(4):273-83.